Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 32" Samsung Odyssey G5 gaming monitor: $300

-The Odyssey G5 gaming monitor comes with a WQHD display (2.560 x 1,440 pixels), 1-millisecond response rate and 144 Hz refresh rate.
+Right now on Amazon, Prime members save $80 on the Odyssey G5.
+The gaming monitor comes with a WQHD display (2.560 x 1,440 pixels), 1-millisecond response rate and 144 Hz refresh rate.
 The monitor has a curved design for an ultra-wide gaming view.
 It also has an eye-saver mode to reduce eye fatigue.

 32" Samsung Odyssey G5 gaming monitor, $300 (reduced from $380)

-While this more affordable Jet Bot+ robot vacuum doesn't feature 3D recognition with AI, it does have LiDAR sensor navigation, five watts of adjustable suction and the all-important self-emptying Clean Station.
+The Jet Bot+ robot vacuum boasts LiDAR sensor navigation, 5 watts of adjustable suction and the all-important self-emptying Clean Station.
 Mapping can be controlled via your phone with the Samsung SmartThings App.
 Remotely check the Jet Bot+'s cleaning status, pause or stop cleaning and view the cleaning history.

 The best TV deals and streaming deals at Amazon right now